MAL-TO/website/content/post/malto-second-call-for-application/index.md

 The second Call for Application is open! **The deadline is October 15, 2021 at 23:59 CEST.**

-Applicants should send an email to [flavio.giorbegia@polito.it](mailto:flavio.giobergia@polito.it) with subject "Application to MALTO".
+Applicants should send an email to [flavio.giobergia@polito.it](mailto:flavio.giobergia@polito.it) with subject "Application to MALTO".
 Please attach:
 - a motivational letter;
 - your CV, including BSc and MSc courses attended (with exam grades).